Zenleaf/pooe-algebra/README.md

 # poole-algebra

-A Clojure library designed to be used Poole's textbook for Linear Algebra.
+A Clojure library designed to be used with Poole's textbook for Linear Algebra.

 ## Usage

-FIXME
+Zenleaf

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Zenleaf

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.